BrainbitLLC/neurosdk2-cpp/README.md

 execCommandSensor(sensor, SensorCommand::CommandStartCurrentStimulation, &outStatus);
 ```

-### DragonEEG
+### DragonEEG (NeuroEEG)

-NeuroEEG-M requires pairing with a PC/mobile device.
+DragonEEG requires pairing with a PC/mobile device.
 So, before connecting to device, you must put it into pairing mode.
 SDK starts the pairing process automatically.

 Allows for long-term monitoring of brain biopotentials through 21 channels, with parallel registration of three polygraphic channels: ECG, EMG and EOG.

-NeuroEEG-M device supports the next signal frequencies:
+DragonEEG device supports the next signal frequencies:
  - 1000 Hz
  - 500 Hz
  - 250 Hz